Detection Process

 -----END RSA PRIVATE KEY-----

-After rejecting a malformed PEM candidate, Secrets Hunter returns the remaining lines to the normal scanning flow.
-Body-like lines from the malformed block are then scanned as generic strings and can still produce low-confidence entropy findings.
+For PEM blocks with a missing or mismatched footer, Secrets Hunter replays the lines it consumed after the PEM header.
+Those replayed lines are scanned normally as generic strings and can still produce low-confidence entropy findings.

 Database Connection Strings

-Database connection strings are detected structurally.
-Secrets Hunter looks for supported URI schemes with an embedded username and password, then treats the full URI as one candidate.
+Database connection strings are detected by matching known URI schemes.
+Secrets Hunter looks for URI schemes with an embedded username and password, then treats the full URI as one candidate.

 Example: